josephricafort/philippine-tourism-dashboard/src/index.md

 <div class="grid grid-cols-1 header-container">
   <div class="grid-rowspan-1 header">
-    <h1>🇵🇭 Where Do Most Travelers Go in the Philippines? 🏖️</h1>
+    <h1>🏖️ Which Destinations Do Travelers Visit in the Philippines? 🇵🇭</h1>
     <p>Explore the most popular and trending travel destinations in the Philippines using data.
-Know which destinations where proven to be top favorites for locals and foreign travelers.
+Know which destinations where proven to be top favorites for local and foreign travelers.
 See the breakdown of trends across different regions.
-Clicking the destination leads you to TripAdvisor's suggestions of "Things to do".</p>
+To learn more about the destination, click the link that will lead you to TripAdvisor's suggestions of "Things to do".</p>
     <div class="select-region-form">${selectRegionForm}</div>
   </div>
 </div>